TBXark/ChatGPT-Telegram-Workers/adapter/README.md

 ### Description

 Debugging through the Cloudflare Workers web panel is relatively complex.
-Therefore, this guide provides a simple adapter, cloudflare-worker-adapter, which can be used for local debugging.
+Therefore, this guide provides a simple adapter, cloudflare-worker-adapter, which can be used for local development and debugging.
-It's possible to use VSCode for breakpoint debugging, and with nodemon, hot updates can be achieved.

 ### Known BUG